-Since the start of 2022, the countdown has begun for the World Cup as Qatar looks forward to welcoming over 1.5 million international attendees, which is way over 50% of the country's population.
+Since the start of 2022, the countdown has begun as Qatar looks forward to welcoming over 1.5 million international attendees, which is way over 50% of the country's population.
 This is the first time that one of the world's largest sports tournaments hosted in Qatar and the entire Middle East.

 The eagerly anticipated competition will kick off across eight close proximity-built venues offering the visitors an unprecedented opportunity of attending more than one match a day.

 And while Qatar is a country with low security and medical risk ratings, which put an enormous effort to upscale its medical, security and emergency response in preparation, such high-profile event with the influx of people and the ongoing COVID-19 pandemic still requires organisations to plan for and mitigate associated risks to their international attendees and local workforce to ensure normal operation and business continuity.

 Unlike other countries who have hosted the World Sport Tournament in the past within multiple cities, Qatar cannot evenly share the logistical burden.
 As stadiums proximity is concentrated in and around Doha, there will be an extremely high demand for accommodation, vehicular transport, and public transport use leading to logistical challenges as a result.
 These if not planned for accordingly can potentially cause operational and business disruptions.

 In addition, one should also plan for and anticipate dealing with cultural sensitivities, language barriers, accidents, illnesses, risk of petty crime, cyber security concerns and other threats.
 Due to the scope of this event, it is important to consider evolving nature of the threats.

 As such, organisations sending international attendees to and/or having a local workforce in the country need to ensure continuity plans and medical and security emergency plans are put in place and supported by a robust network of local and international medical, logistics and security providers.